imaun/paymun/README.md

 "Paymun" (in farsi : پیمون) is an online payment library for Iranian IPG (PSP & Banks)  providers and payment gateways like Zarinpal.

-This library is currently under development and only support **Zarinpal** gateway and **Mellat (BehPardakht)** IPG  because I needed them for one of my projects.
-But in the near feature, I'm going to develop other IPG & payment gateway services.
+This library is currently under development and only support **Zarinpal** gateway and **Mellat (BehPardakht)** IPG, I needed them for one of my projects.
+I think I'm going to develop other IPG & payment gateway services as well :)

 ### How to use